fourstix/Elfos-TMS9118-Demos/README.md

 # Elfos-TMS9118-Demos
 A set of Elf/OS Demo programs for the [1802-Mini TMS9x18 Video Card](https://github.com/dmadole/1802-Mini-9918-Video) by David Madole.
 These demos are based on programs originally written by Glen Jolly and posted in the files section of the COSMAC ELF Group in the [Glenn Jolly/TMS9118](https://groups.io/g/cosmacelf/files/Glenn%20Jolly/TMS9118) folder at groups.io.
-These programs were all assembled into 1802 binary files using the [Asm/02 1802 Assembler](https://github.com/rileym65/Asm-02) by Mike Riley.
+These programs were all assembled into 1802 binary files using the [Asm/02 1802 Assembler](https://github.com/rileym65/Asm-02) by Mike Riley and linked to the library files using the [Link/02 1802 Linker](https://github.com/rileym65/Link-02) also by Mike Riley.

 Library
 --------
 These commands were written to use the [TMS9X18 Video Library](https://github.com/fourstix/Elfos-TMS9X18-Library) so that the same code can run on multiple hardware configurations without the need to be re-assembled.
 The library API communicates to the video card hardware through the [TMS9x18 Video Driver](https://github.com/fourstix/Elfos-TMS9X18-Driver) so that the program code doesn't need to be modified to match the hardware differences.
+The code is assembled as object files and the link to the vdp_video.lib library file.

 Elf/OS TMS9118 Demos
 -------------------------------------